Haivision/srt/docs/APISocketOptions.md

 	- `pre-bind`: The option cannot be altered on a socket that is already bound (by calling `srt_bind()` or any other function doing this, including automatic binding when trying to connect, as well as accepted sockets).
+  **NOTE**: The `pre-bind` characteristic applies exclusively to options that:
+  - Change the behavior and functionality of the `srt_bind` call
+  - Concern or set an option on the internally used UDP socket
+  - Concern any kind of resource used by the multiplexer

-    - `pre`: Like pre-bind, but only for a connected socket (including accepted socket).
+    - `pre`: Like pre-bind, but only for a connected socket (including an accepted socket).
 If an option was set on a listener socket, it will be set the same on a socket returned by `srt_accept()`.

-    - `post`: The option is unrestricted and can be altered at any time, also when the socket is connected and on an accepted socket.
-Setting this flag on a listening socket is usually derived by the accepted socket, but this isn't a rule for all options.
+    - `post`: The option is unrestricted and can be altered at any time, including when the socket is connected, as well as on an accepted socket.
+The setting of this flag on a listening socket is usually derived by the accepted socket, but this isn't a rule for all options.
-Note though that there are some unrestricted options that have important meaning when set prior to connecting (different one than for a connected socket).
+Note though that there are some unrestricted options that have an important meaning when set prior to connecting (different one than for a connected socket).

 3. **Type**: The data type of the option (see above).